 It is the most accessible Sale Funnel to use, and it’s also ideal if you’re offering a product or service with no fixed costs.

-With this type of marketing funnel, you don’t need to sell services to customers right away.
+With this marketing funnel, you don’t need to sell services to customers immediately.
 Instead, you will ask interested people to fill out an application form with personal information, including contact methods.

 After this step, sales teams will contact the potential customer to learn more about the customer’s needs and provide information about services and product prices.